 “Any time an option team goes into its first ball game, they’re really not going to be greased up, and we’ve had lots of time to prepare for them,” Bumpas said.

+UH only had 203 yards of offense in the game.
 QB Jason McKinley managed the game well and was 10-of-13 in the air for 107 yards and a TD.
-That scoring pass went to Orlando “O4H” Iglesias.
-Iglesias caught seven of McKinley’s 10 completions for 82 yards.
+That scoring pass went to Orlando Iglesias.
+Iglesias caught seven of McKinley’s ten completions for 82 yards.

-“I thought we dominated the game defensively and the kicking game was great,” Helton said.
+“I thought we dominated the game defensively, and the kicking game was great,” UH coach Kim Helton said.
 “We played real well offensively.
 We didn’t turn the ball over, and that’s what we want to do against the wishbone.
 It was a good win, a very good win.”

-The 1999 season was the first since 1949 where UH played its entire home schedule on campus.
-Then, the Cougars played in Houston Public School Stadium – the original name for Robertson.
+The 1999 season was the first since 1949 when UH played its entire home schedule on campus.
+At that time, the stadium was called Houston Public School Stadium.